NTThanh116/NTThanh116/README.md

 ## About

-NT Thanh is currently a full-time CAE Engineer in the R&D division of Toyota Motor Corporation, working on automotive engine development through on-site engineering activities.
+NT Thanh is currently a full-time CAE Engineer in the R&D division of Toyota Motor Corporation, working on automotive part development through on-site engineering activities.
 His work focuses on vibration, thermal analysis, fatigue, durability, and numerical simulation.

 Alongside his industrial work, he has a passion for academic research, with interests in computational mechanics, structural engineering, material of mechanics, numerical methods (FEM, Meshfree, IGA), and computational modeling,  Physics-informed neural networks (PINNs), Artificial Neural Network (ANN).
 Inverse problems and Biomechanics.